Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 After your appointment, the researcher will ask you to complete 2 more short questionnaires that take about 5 minutes.
 They will ask how you thought the appointment went and your feelings about this.

-The study team will treat everything you tell them
+The study team will treat everything you tell them confidentiality so no one will be able to link the results to you.

 You take part in this study while attending a routine appointment following your treatment.
 So you do not have any extra hospital visits as part of this research.